clearcontainers/runtime/docs/architecture/architecture.md

 - The hypervisor will boot the mini-OS image using the guest kernel.
 - `systemd`, running inside the mini-OS context, will launch the `cc-agent` in the same context.
-- The agent will create a new confined context to run the specifed command in (`date` in this example).
+- The agent will create a new confined context to run the specified command in (`date` in this example).
 - The agent will then execute the command (`date` in this example) inside this new context, first setting the root filesystem to the expected Ubuntu* root